nachocaru/xaprb.com/content/blog/2010-04-20-version-1-1-7-of-better-cacti-templates-released.md

   - JMX
   - redis
 ---
-I&#8217;ve released version 1.1.7 of the [Better Cacti Templates][1] project.
+I've released version 1.1.7 of the [Better Cacti Templates][1] project.
 This release includes a bunch of bug fixes, some new graphs for MySQL, and two new sets of graphs, for Redis graphing and for JMX graphing.

 There are [upgrade instructions][2] on the project wiki for this and all releases.
 There is also a comprehensive tutorial on [how to create your own graphs and templates][3] with this project.
 Use the [project issue tracker][4] to view and report issues, and use the [project mailing list][5] to discuss the templates and scripts.